important alert

 Updated News article

-The City of Portland seeks two interested persons, including a construction professional, to serve three-year terms on the Noise Review Board.
+The City of Portland is seeking interested persons to serve in one of four positions, each for a three-year term, on the Development Review Advisory Committee.
 Persons of color are encouraged to apply.
-Applications are accepted through Sunday, June 2.
+Applications are accepted through Friday, Jan.
+10.

 News article